SanyueHan/Degree-Project/report/final_thesis.md

 Here are principle of how modern programming language processors are realized.
 Some of them belongs to interpreter, like Python,
-Some of them belongs to compiler, like C/C++, while there is also some kinds of language that is go through both a stage of compile and interpret to run, like Java.
+Some of them belongs to compiler, like C/C++, while there is also some kinds of language whose execution go through both a stage of compile and a stage of interpret, like Java.

 #### 2.3.1 Python interpreters
 There are some popular python interpreters: CPython, Jython, IronPython, and Pypy.